loic-combis/loic-combis/README.md

 Hi there! 👋 I'm Loïc Combis.
 Thanks for visiting my github profile!
 Feel free to take a look at my repos. 😊 Everything public is open source!

-> If you want more info about me (education, career, project, hobbies etc..), please visit my [website](https://loic-combis.github.io).

 > If you fancy a bit of reading, checkout my posts on [Medium](https://loic-combis.medium.com/).

 ## How to reach me